-This is another of the oldest of the essays in this collection.
+This is another of the original essays in this collection.

 It hasn’t gone through nearly the number of shifts and changes as some of the others have.

-And I’m still pretty sure that I was seeing things that were actually there.
+And I’m still pretty sure that I always was seeing things that were actually there.

 The Burrow.